bradbell/at_cascade/readme.rst

 3. Covariate reference for every covariate in the world_node database and every node that we are predicting for.
 If this includes all covariates, the same table could be used for all diseases.
+4. An option table that applies to the cascade, but not individual fits.

+   - Is this a drill and if so which node, below the world_node, are we drilling down to.
+   - The sex_level.
+If the world_node corresponds to one sex, sex_level would be zero; i.e., there is no sex split.

 Program Plan
 ############